waawal/enviro/README.rst

 Configuration File
 ~~~~~~~~~~~~~~~~~~

-The configuration file is a normal .ini file without section headers.
+The configuration file is a normal .ini file *without section headers*.
 It supports interpolation as you expect.

 ::